Jennie-igans/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of hello to code
+sets mode of file for hello